qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 options can be used to tweak the data recognition:

-* :guilabel:`Number of header lines to discard`: convenient when you want to avoid some lines to show in the import, either because those are blank lines or with another formatting.
+* :guilabel:`Number of header lines to discard`: convenient when you want to avoid the first lines in the file in the import, either because those are blank lines or with another formatting.
-* |checkbox|:guilabel:`First records has field names`: values in the first row of data are used as field names, otherwise QGIS adds a fields row of a type ``field_1``, ``field_2``...
+* |checkbox|:guilabel:`First record has field names`: values in the first line are used as field names, otherwise QGIS uses the field names ``field_1``, ``field_2``...
 * |checkbox|:guilabel:`Detect field types`: automatically recognizes the field type.
 If unchecked then all attributes are treated as text fields.
-* |checkbox|:guilabel:`Decimal separator is comma`: if necessary, you can force a comma to be the decimal separator.
+* |checkbox|:guilabel:`Decimal separator is comma`: you can force decimal separator to be a comma.
 * |checkbox|:guilabel:`Trim fields`: allows you to trim leading and trailing spaces from fields.
 * |checkbox|:guilabel:`Discard empty fields`.